 - 5.8.1 Development may be permitted within the allowance adjacent to the erosion if it has been demonstrated to the satisfaction of CVCA that the control of flooding, erosion, pollution or the conservation of land will not be affected.
-The submitted plans should demonstrate that: - development does not create or aggravate an erosion hazard; - development is set back a sufficient distance from the stable top of bank to avoid increases in loading forces on the top of the slope; - for additions to existing buildings or structures located within the setback allowance, the addition cannot encroach further into the setback from the erosion hazard than the original building or structure; - for reconstruction of buildings or structures located within the setback allowance, the new building or structure is constructed in the same location as the original building or structure provided that there are no reasonable alternatives to locate the new building or structure outside of the required setback, and the new building or structure cannot encroach further into the setback from the erosion hazard than the original building or structure; - development does not change drainage or vegetation patterns that would compromise slope stability or exacerbate erosion of the slope face; - development will not prevent access to and along the erosion hazard in order to undertake preventative actions/maintenance or during an emergency; - the potential for surficial erosion has been addressed through proper drainage, erosion and sediment control and site stabilization/restoration plans; and - natural features and/or ecological functions contributing to the conservation of land are protected, pollution is prevented and flooding hazards have been adequately addressed; - 5.8.2 For slopes and embankments that exist above a proposed site for development, and all or a portion of the upper slope lies within the regulated area, a 15 metre setback from the stable toe of slope will be applied.
-CVCA may consider a reduction of this allowance if it can be demonstrated that the hazard will not be aggravated and the development will not be negatively affected by the hazard.
-Generally, a technical study conducted by a qualified professional will be required for a reduction to be considered.
+The submitted plans should demonstrate that: - development does not create or aggravate an erosion hazard; - development is set back a sufficient distance from the stable top of bank to avoid increases in loading forces on the top of the slope; - for additions to existing buildings or structures located within the setback allowance, the addition cannot encroach further into the setback from the erosion hazard than the original building or structure; - for reconstruction of buildings or structures located within the setback allowance, the new building or structure is constructed in the same location as the original building or structure provided that there are no reasonable alternatives to locate the new building or structure outside of the required setback, and the new building or structure cannot encroach further into the setback from the erosion hazard than the original building or structure; - development does not change drainage or vegetation patterns that would compromise slope stability or exacerbate erosion of the slope face; - development will not prevent access to and along the erosion hazard in order to undertake preventative actions/maintenance or during an emergency; - the potential for surficial erosion has been addressed through proper drainage, erosion and sediment control and site stabilization/restoration plans; and - natural features and/or ecological functions contributing to the conservation of land are protected, pollution is prevented and flooding hazards have been adequately addressed; - the plan is carried out by a qualified professional with recognized expertise in the appropriate discipline and must be prepared using established procedures and recognized methodologies to the satisfaction of the CA.